 The aim is to exclude a life-threatening cause, which needs immediate treatment, from other causes of chest pain.

-If PE strongly suspected and same day CTPA not possible, consider commencing treatment with LMWH pending definitive investigation/diagnosis.
+If PE strongly suspected and CTPA not possible within 1 hour, consider commencing treatment with LMWH (BTS PE guidance)

-!
-Is the patient connected to an ambulatory intravenous infusion pump of 5 fluorouracil (SACT)? - If so arrange urgent disconnection.
+Is the patient connected to an ambulatory intravenous infusion pump of 5 fluorouracil (SACT)? - arrange urgent disconnection by member of SACT team or clamp to stop infusion

 Irregular and infrequent or difficult evacuation of the bowels; can be a symptom of intestinal obstruction or diverticulitis.